 While not nearly enough by itself, the federal government’s reduction of the RRIF minimum amount is a welcome measure.
 The new rules may seem straight forward, but don’t be fooled, there is a lot more than meets the eye.
 In these challenging times, it’s important to try and take advantage of whatever opportunities exist.
 Hopefully, this information will help.

-RRIF Minimum Withdrawal Table
+RRIF Minimum Withdrawal Table for 2021

 Source: Manulife Investment Management